-I deeply believe within each and every second of each person’s life, there are unlimited opportunities waiting to be activated.
-An opportunity to grow, to be better, thus to make the world a better place.
-With a population of around 9 million in the city and 16 million in the wider metropolitan area, Tehran is the largest city and urban area of Iran, the second largest city in Western Asia, and the 3rd largest in the Middle East.
-Tehran is always awake, you may sometimes see traffic jam in 2am!
+I genuinely believe within each, and every second of each person’s life, unlimited opportunities are waiting to be activated — a chance to grow, to be better, thus to make the world a better place.
+With a population of around 9 million in the city and 16 million in the full metropolitan area, Tehran is the largest city and urban area of Iran, the second-largest city in Western Asia, and the 3rd largest in the Middle East.
+Tehran is always awake; you may sometimes see a traffic jam at 2 am!

-As a essence of Iranians, Tehran is diverse.
+As the essence of Iranians, Tehran is diverse.
 In this loving city, Persians, Kurds, Lurs, Turkic, Arabs, Armenians, and so many other groups came together to work and live together.
-This make a perfect case for a TEDx, bring people across different backgrounds, cultures, views together.
+This makes a perfect case for a TEDx, bring people across different backgrounds, cultures, views together.

 X the unknown

-TEDxTehran inspired me to be a better person, encouraging me to develop personal and inter personal skills.
-I also try my best to do the same for others specially in our team.
-In TEDxTehran we have natural leaders, people who voluntarily dedicate and sometimes sacrifice their time and effort to bring a TED-like experience for others.
+TEDxTehran inspired me to be a better person, encouraging me to develop personal and interpersonal skills.
+I also try my best to do the same for others, especially in our team.
+In TEDxTehran, we have natural leaders, people who voluntarily dedicate and sometimes sacrifice their time and effort to bring a TED-like experience for others.

-It was lunch time at our 2015 event on December 4, where we found out the company that was managing out catering forgot to bring enough bottle openers so our team can open 1000 bottles the attendees.
-I was passing one of our volunteers, Hassan who was helping with the catering.
-Hassan was opening drink bottles with his bear hands causing his right hand to bleed.
+It was lunchtime at our 2015 event on December 4, where we found out the company that was managing out catering forgot to bring enough bottle openers so our team can open 1000 bottles the attendees.
+I was passing one of our volunteers, Hassan, who was helping with the catering.
+Hassan was opening drink bottles with his bare hands, causing his right hand to bleed.
 I ran to him and told him to stop, in which he replied: “don’t we want the best TEDx experience for our attendees?
 I don’t want them to wait in line for too long, so I can’t wait for the can opener to arrive, I’ll do it myself.”
-This is more than volunteering, this is sacrificing for the others, a common habit for all leaders.
+This is more than volunteering; this is sacrificing for the others, a common habit for all leaders.

-X is unknown for me like an unknown road in which you can see a gorgeous light shining at the end of the horizon.
-A light which shows that you are in a right tack, yet you have so many things to do to reach there.
+X is unknown for me like a strange road in which you can see a gorgeous light shining at the end of the horizon: a light which shows that you are in the right track, yet you have so many things to do to reach there.

-I was attended TEDGlobal>Geneva a few days ago.
-Beside so many cool technologies I got to see and so many great ideas I got to hear, there was so many cool “people” who were there to get inspired and to connect with each other to understand more.
+I attended TEDGlobal>Geneva a few days ago.
+Besides so many cool technologies I got to see and so many great ideas I got to hear, there were so many cool “people” who were there to get inspired and to connect to understand more.
 That’s the feeling I would love for every TEDx attendee to have.